If Jesus were to ask you today, “Who do you say that I am?”, what would you reply? A good person? A wise man? A prophet? The Messiah? The Son of God?

 17 And Jesus responded, “Simon son of Jonah, you are blessed because flesh and blood did not reveal this to you, but My Father in heaven.
 Matthew 16:16-17 (HCSB)

-Jesus would later state that, unless the Father draw us, none of us would come to faith in Christ (John 6:44).
-This is sometimes called prevenient grace, the gift of preparation of our hearts and souls to recognize Christ for who He really is, and to be willing to reach out to Him in faith.
-Peter’s fledgling faith would be the first of many, a foundation upon which the kingdom of heaven would grow throughout the entire world.
+Jesus would later state that, unless the Father draws us, none of us would come to faith in Christ (John 6:44).
+This is sometimes referred to as God’s prevenient grace.
+It is a gift of the preparation of our hearts to recognize Christ for who is, and for the willingness to reach out to Him in faith.
+Peter would become the first of many to recognize and proclaim the divinity of Jesus, the Messiah.
+His fledgling faith is the bedrock upon which the entire kingdom of heaven continued to grow and spread throughout the entire world.

 18 And I also say to you that you are Peter, and on this rock I will build My church, and the forces of Hades will not overpower it.
 19 I will give you the keys of the kingdom of heaven, and whatever you bind on earth is already bound in heaven, and whatever you loose on earth is already loosed in heaven.”
 Matthew 16:18-19 (HCSB)

-With the foundational stake of His new church now firmly planted, Jesus could begin to reveal the true mission of His first coming – to serve as the atonement for the sins of all believers, before, during, and after His earthly ministry.
-Peter, more focused on Jesus’ next role as king of a new and eternal kingdom, did not like the idea and tried to change Jesus’ mind.
-Given the extreme nature of the suffering Jesus knew He must face, this served as a great temptation – one more way that Satan would attempt to sidetrack and foil God’s plan to take back the kingdom.
+With the foundation of His new church now firmly planted, Jesus would begin to reveal to His disciples the true mission of His first coming – to serve as the atonement for the sins of all believers, before, during, and after His earthly ministry.
+Peter, more focused on Jesus’ future role as the King of a new and eternal government, did not approve of this mission and tried to change Jesus’ mind.
+Given the extreme nature of the suffering that Jesus knew He was about to face, this must have served as a strong temptation for Him to avoid it.
+In fact, it was one of many ways that Satan would attempt to sidetrack and foil God’s plan to provide salvation for so many people, through faith in Jesus and His cleansing sacrifice.
+As Jesus explained to His disciples:

 21 From then on Jesus began to point out to His disciples that He must go to Jerusalem and suffer many things from the elders, chief priests, and scribes, be killed, and be raised the third day.
 22 Then Peter took Him aside and began to rebuke Him, “Oh no, Lord!
 This will never happen to You!”